ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 When describing a planemon’s orbit, A corresponds to the **semimajor axis** of its elliptical path.

 ## Fractional Distance Asymmetry (Ḋ)
-The dimensionless measure of how much closer the planemon is at periastron than at apastron:
+The dimensionless measure of how much closer the planemon is to the star at periastron than at apastron:

 $$
 \dot{D} = \frac{R_{max}}{R_{min}} - 1 = \frac{2e}{1-e}